Home Why Business Woodworking About us Contact us

 Acrylic Lacquer

-Unlike solvent lacquer, you are supposed to take water based finishes out of, and clean, the gun, after each use (I stretch that to at least daily).
+Unlike solvent lacquer, you are supposed to take water based finishes out of, and clean, the gun, after each use (I stretch that to cleaning daily or at least every few days).
 But the last time I checked, it took 90 seconds to clean a pressure feed HVLP gun... it cleans very easily with warm water in a sink - nothing like the horrors of cleaning latex paint.
 I expect I could clean my gravity feed gun in 30 seconds.
 An empty mustard squirt bottle helps force water through the feed tube and nozzle.
 Recently I forgot to clean the gun, and it worked fine the next day.
 And the next.
 Finally some of the dried lacquer from the inside of the paint cup started to plug the strainer.
 I'm back to cleaning daily, but it is fast and easy.
+A wooden toothpick to clean the nozzle is worth the few seconds it takes to remove the nozzle.
 I also found a solvent for dry acrylic lacquer at a commercial sprayer repair shop - nasty stuff (flammable, toxic), but it dissolves the drools that form on the gun and sink.

 Logistics

-Target USL must be stirred well before use... there is no layer of heavy solids on the bottom of the can of gloss, but the many exotic chemicals in the finish have to be well mixed (I shake the gun if it has been sitting for a while).
-It doesn't stink or burn, but I would rather not breathe it, so still spray outside.
-Water isn't the solvent, but when the water evaporates, the chemicals left do their thing, and dry almost as fast as solvent lacquer.
+Target coatings, and most other water base products, don't stink or burn, but I would rather not breathe them, so I still normally spray outside.
+Water isn't the solvent, so it won't dissolve the finish, but when the water evaporates, the chemicals left do their thing, and dry to the touch almost as fast as solvent lacquer.
 I have sprayed solvent lacquer when the work piece is in the summer sun (over 100 degrees), but cannot spray early/late in the day because of humidity.
-With Target USL, humidity is little or no problem, but it doesn't like the extreme heat of mid-day Texas.
-(I have pushed the limits on humidity, and can testify that it doesn't like to be rained on before it dries, but I have successfully sprayed outdoors late into the humid evening - until almost midnight, although it dries slower.)
+With Target acrylic lacquer, humidity has proven to be little or no problem, but it doesn't like the extreme heat of mid-day Texas.
+(I have pushed the limits on humidity, to the point that I have learned that it doesn't like to be rained on before it dries, but I have successfully sprayed outdoors late into the humid evening - until almost midnight, although it dries more slowly in high humidity.)

-Jerry Work (another retired computer guy turned woodworker) wrote a very informative 50 page manual on Target Coatings and related finishing techniques, see www.targetcoatings.com/manual.html
+Several years ago Jerry Work (another retired computer guy turned full-time woodworker) wrote a very informative 50 page manual on Target Coatings and related finishing techniques, now available on his web site - see www.jerrywork.com.
+If you have trouble, drop me a note, and I will mail you a copy (over 2 MB).

-I have used USL on tables without problem, but I got a gallon of Target conversion varnish (EM-Tech 8000), which Jerry recommends for outdoor use like doors, or for extra hard counter/tabletops.
-It acted just like the USL - same spray technique.
-It doesn't claim to have burn-in, so I was careful to not rub through the top layer.
-It looked great, and in theory should be more durable on desktops and other wear surfaces.
+I have used the regular acrylic lacquer on table and desk work surfaces without problem, and after it has cured for a week or so, it wears well (one specification for a full chemical cure is 100 hours between 60 and 80 degrees, another says 120 hours - 5 days - at 70 degrees).
+I got a gallon of Target conversion varnish (EM-Tech 8000cv), which Jerry recommends for outdoor use like doors, or for extra hard counter/tabletops.
+It went on just like the lacquer - same spray technique.
+It doesn't have burn-in, so I was careful to not rub through the top layer.
+It looked great, and appears to be more durable on desktops and other high wear surfaces.
+The shelf life of the EM-8000 is nominally a year, (it really doesn't work well when it is too old), so don't stock up too much.
+The EM-6000 lacquer has a comfortably long shelf life.

 Durability